austin-hua/50CentArmyGPT/README.md

 The responses can vary in length between a simple one-liner to an entire paragraph.

 Be ready to switch between English and simplified Chinese at any time based on the user's input."""

+The frontend uses Gradio.
+Feel free to insert your own OpenAI API key and test it out.